J. W. Crowdus: Early life and education

-Crowdus was born July 6, 1828 in Franklin, Kentucky, to Mark Crowdus and Frances Bush Eubank.
+Crowdus was born July 6, 1828, in Franklin, Kentucky, United States, to Mark Crowdus and Frances Bush Eubank.
 Crowdus attended St. Louis Medical College at Saint Louis University.

 Career

-Crowdus practiced medicine in Robertson County, Tennessee and Neosho, Newton County, Missouri before coming to Texas.
+Crowdus practiced medicine in Robertson County, Tennessee, and Neosho, Newton County, Missouri, before coming to Texas.
 He joined the 3rd Missouri Infantry Regiment as a surgeon.
 He appears on a list of Confederate soldiers in hospital at Elm Springs, Arkansas paroled by G. W. Kelly, Major 4th Cavalry Regt., Missouri on November 2, 1862.

 After the Civil War, Crowdus and family moved to Dallas, Texas where established a medical practice and became involved in civic affairs.
 He was elected to the Dallas City Council in 1875 and served until 1878.
 In 1881, he was elected mayor of Dallas and served until 1883.
 Crowdus was also a prominent druggist and established a wholesale firm, J.W.
 Crowdus Drug Company in 1884.

 Personal life

 He married Fannie Hammond in 1849.
 They had six children.
 Their daughter, Elizabeth, married Thomas Marsalis, a land developer and founder of Oak Cliff.
 After the death of his first wife in 1885, Crowdus married Margaret Adeline Lindsey Bickham.

-He died September 11, 1895 in Dallas from blood poisoning as a result of a leg injury.
+He died September 11, 1895, in Dallas from blood poisoning as a result of a leg injury.
 He was interred at Pioneer Cemetery.